boostercloud/booster/docs/README.md

 Note:

-> Running the event generator for an existing EventName, will overwrite the content of the current one.
+> Generating an event with the same name as an already existing one will overwrite its content.
 Soon, we will display a warning before overwriting anything.
-Meanwhile, if you missed a field, just add it to the class because, in Booster, there is no hidden magic, all the infrastructure and data structures are inferred from your code.

 #### Registering events in the event store